BenjaminHinchliff/ChainTranslator/README.md

-  -h, --help          show this help message and exit -t TEXT             text to run through the translator -f FILE             file to open and run through translator -p CODE [CODE ...]  list of languages to translate the text through using c
+  -h, --help          show this help message and exit -t TEXT             text to run through the translator -f FILE             file to open and run through translator -p CODE [CODE ...]  list of languages to translate the text through using iso639-1
                       codes.
 Will automatically translate back to original language that it detects.
   -s                  silent mode